LWH779721/mdiscovery/README.md

 # mdiscovery

-a c lib for discovery devices thread network in linux platform
+a c lib for discovery devices through network in linux platform

 # feather
 1: use boardcast